Mar 13, 2025

 Imagine for a moment:

-Would you accept a certified organic label from the company that makes the product?
+Would you accept a certified organic label from the company that manufactures the product?

-Would you trust a study on the harmfulness of a product financed by its manufacturer?
+Would you trust a study on the harmfulness of a product funded by its manufacturer?

-Would you follow the recommendations of a financial advisor who only offers products that pay him?
+Would you follow the recommendations of a financial advisor who only offers the products that pay them?

 The answer seems obvious.
-Yet, this is exactly what happens when an insurer evaluates your climate risks, then uses that same information to adjust your premiums, modify your coverages, or decide not to insure you at all.
+Yet, this is exactly what happens when an insurer assesses your climate risks and then uses that same information to adjust your premiums, modify your coverages, or decide not to insure you anymore.

 The Gradual Demutualization of Climate Risks

 The fundamental principle of insurance is based on the mutualization of risks.
-However, we are observing a worrying trend: insurers apply demutualization when it comes to excluding the most exposed properties while maintaining mutualization to increase premiums for all policyholders.
-Many municipalities can no longer find an insurer or see their tenders go unanswered.
-Companies and individuals are facing increasing coverage refusals.
+However, we are observing a concerning trend: insurers apply demutualization when it comes to excluding the most exposed assets while maintaining mutualization to increase premiums for all insured parties.
+Many municipalities can no longer find an insurer or see their calls for tenders go unanswered.
+Businesses and individuals face increasing refusals of coverage.

-This situation is all the more concerning as the Central Reinsurance Fund (CCR) plans to create an "Observatory of Insurability" which, paradoxically, could accelerate the phenomenon of uninsurability by identifying more and more high-risk areas.
+This situation is all the more worrying as the Caisse Centrale de Réassurance (CCR) plans to create an "Observatory of Insurability" which, paradoxically, could accelerate the phenomenon of uninsurability by identifying more and more risk zones.

-Let's remember that the CatNat regime in France relies on a principle of national solidarity: all insured parties contribute to financing through a mandatory surcharge on their contracts, and the State assumes a significant part of the risk through the CCR.
-The insurer is therefore not alone in bearing the financial burden of natural disasters.
+Let us remember that the CatNat regime in France is based on a principle of national solidarity: all insured parties contribute to financing through a mandatory surcharge on their contracts, and the state assumes a significant part of the risk through the CCR.
+The insurer is thus not alone in bearing the financial burden of natural disasters.

-Faced with these challenges, climate exposure and vulnerability diagnostics become essential strategic tools.
-They not only allow anticipation of potential damages but also enable the adoption of preventive measures tailored to each specific situation.
+In the face of these challenges, the climate exposure and vulnerability assessment becomes an essential strategic tool.
+It not only allows you to anticipate potential damages but also to adopt preventive measures tailored to each specific situation.

-The crucial question then becomes: whom to entrust with this mission?
+The crucial question then becomes: who should undertake this mission?

-To your insurer, who has a direct economic interest in evaluating your risks?
+Your insurer, who has a direct economic interest in assessing your risks?

 Tardigrade AI: Independent Expertise at the Service of Your Resilience

-It is to meet this need for independence and expertise that Tardigrade AI developed, in direct collaboration with companies, the first truly actionable climate vulnerability diagnostic.
+It is to meet this need for independence and expertise that Tardigrade AI has developed, in direct collaboration with businesses, the first truly actionable climate vulnerability assessment.

 Total independence from the insurance sector